Through participation, patients are empowered to help change the future course of cancer.

 Patients are already closely connected to research through clinical trials, but these trials are often limited to patients who receive treatment at major medical centers.
 As a result, many patients who would like to contribute their tumor samples, clinical data, and personal experience and knowledge to cancer research have not had a way of doing so.

-Through “Count Me In,” we are opening up new opportunities for patients and researchers to accelerate the pace of discovery for therapies and cures.
+Through “Count Me In,” we are opening up new opportunities for patients and researchers to accelerate the pace of discovery for therapies and better treatment options.
 Since late 2015, thousands of women and men living with cancer from around the United States have said “Count Me In” to partnering directly with researchers from the Broad Institute to gain new insights into how tumors develop and why they often resist treatment.

 We believe every patient should have the opportunity to engage directly with the scientists who are working to unlock new insights and new opportunities for cancer treatment and care.
 We are also sharing data openly and as soon as possible with the larger research community to raise the chances of shared success — all while carefully protecting the privacy and trust of the patients who say “Count Me In.”